captionpoint/CaptionPoint-Server/public/will.md

 Your pages?
 ---
 ## HENRY:
-Yes, this is our book…ours.
+Yes, this is our book…
+--
+ours.
 ---
 ## MARCUS:
 ’Cause I thought you were dead.
 ---
 ## HENRY:
-No. We’re not him.
+No, we’re not *him*.
 ---
 ## JOHN:
 We’re not William Shakespeare.
 ---
 ## MARCUS:
-Yeah cause he’s dead.
+Yeah ’cause he’s dead.
 ---
 ## HENRY:
-We are well aware.
+We are well aware, we’re his friends.
 ---
 ## HENRY:
-We’re his friends.
----
-## HENRY:
 We’re the ones who started the entire effort.
 ---
 ## MARCUS:
-All right, all right.
-No need to yell about it.
+All right, all right, no need to yell about it.
+---
+## MARCUS:
 If you were Master Shakespeare, I’d have a thing or two to tell you.
 ---
 ## JOHN:
 Really?
 ---
 ## MARCUS:
-The end of—what’s that one—*Lear*?
+The end of—
-Yeah.
+--
+what’s that one—
+--
+*Lear*?
+---
+## MARCUS:
+Yeah…?
+---
+## MARCUS:
 Could’ve worked on that one.
 ---
 ## HENRY:
-Excuse me?
+…Excuse me?
 ---
 ## MARCUS:
 Just saying.
+---
+## MARCUS:
 Little dark, don’t you think?
 ---
 ## JOHN:
-It’s a tragedy.
+…It’s a tragedy.
 ---
 ## MARCUS:
 He could’ve added a dance or something.